Blood of Heroes (role-playing game): Setting

 The actual world included with the game is a 1990s style superhero world with a heavy influence of occult and magical beings, which accounts for the much more detailed magic system included in the game.

 Publication history

-After Mayfair Games stopped publishing DC Heroes, the rights to the game's mechanics were licensed to a new company called Pulsar Games, who was trying to acquire them even before the original Mayfair went under.
-Pulsar published the super-hero game Blood of Heroes (1998), which was nearly identical to third edition DC Heroes, minus the DC characters.
-The original Blood of Heroes was criticized due to poor artwork.
+After Mayfair Games stopped publishing DC Heroes, the rights to the game's mechanics were licensed to the new company Pulsar Games, who had been seeking to acquire the rights since before Mayfair went out of business.
+Pulsar published the superhero role-playing game Blood of Heroes (1998), which was very close to the third edition of DC Heroes without using any of the DC characters.
+The original Blood of Heroes was criticized for using poor artwork.
 A second edition, titled "Blood of Heroes: Special Edition" (pictured above) was printed in 2000 and featured expanded rules and new artwork, including cover art by Dave Dorman.
-The company went out of business in 2003.
+Pulsar Games went out of business in 2003.

 In 2004 Pulsar Games was sold to new owners.
 Since then, nothing has been done official with the game, leaving it inactive.